 Optional add-ons

-- AI add-on: $10 per user per month for AI-powered call transcription, call summaries, advanced call analytics, and voicemail transcription.
+- AI add-on: $10 per user per month for AI-powered call transcriptions, call summaries, advanced call analytics, and voicemail transcriptions.

 - Call Scribe: $15 per user per month to see transcriptions of recorded calls.